buhrmi/buhrmi/README.md

 ## Hi there

 This is buhrmi, freelancing web developer specializing in Ruby on Rails and Svelte.
-Currently working on the [Shitcoin Society](https://www.shitcoinsociety.com), an open-source crypto trading platform.
-You can watch me working on it on [Twitch](https://twitch.tv/buhrmiproggt) and [YouTube](https://youtube.com/@buhrmiproggt).
+Currently working on the [Shitcoin Society](https://www.shitcoinsociety.com), an open-source crypto investment platform.
+You can follow its development on [Twitch](https://twitch.tv/buhrmiproggt) and [YouTube](https://youtube.com/@buhrmiproggt).

 ### Open source tools